bahelms/super_perfundo/posts/drafts/5-24_quarto-part-2.md

     (chosen_position, chosen_piece)

 We have done it!
 What a sweet refactoring.
 Now how the hell do we make this thing take over the world?

-### Step 2: Creating a smart AI
-This is where the real fun begins.
-The glue code is done and we need to make our AI actually think!
+Well, that's gonna be a lot of work it turns out.
+Let's be lazy and push that to [Part 2.2!](/) (not finished yet!)